cweniger/personal-website/content/authors/cweniger/_index.md

 # Christoph Weniger

-I am an associate professor at GRAPPA and the Institute of Physics at the University of Amsterdam, and principle investigator of the ERC consolidator project "Undark".
-I use machine learning to shed light on the mysteries of the dark Universe.
+I am an associate professor at GRAPPA, the center of excellence for GRavitation AstroParticle Physics Amsterdam, and the Institute of Physics at the
+University of Amsterdam.
+Currently, I lead as Principle Investigator the ERC consolidator project `UnDark`.
+I use Machine Learning to shed light on the mysteries of the dark Universe.